Mark McGwire: Later playing career (1999–2001)

+On November 11, 2001, McGwire announced his retirement, stating, "I am unable to perform at a level equal to the salary the organization would be paying me.
+I believe I owe it to the Cardinals and the fans of St. Louis to step aside, so a talented free agent can be brought in as the final piece of what I expect can be a world championship-caliber team."

+International career

+McGwire played for the United States national team during his collegiate years.
+On the 1984 team, he batted .359 over 35 games.
+McGwire was selected to the roster for the Summer Olympics in Los Angeles that same year.
+That squad, which included future Hall of Famer Barry Larkin, emerged as the favorite for the competition, after Cuba joined the Soviet Union-led boycott of the games.
+The U.S. team won the silver medal in the tournament, with Japan winning the gold medal.
+McGwire finished the five-game competition batting 4-for-21 with no home runs.
+McGwire later said of the 1984 Olympics squad: "People may not have recognized it at the time, but that was definitely a dream team."

 Coaching career (2010–2018)

 After his playing career ended, McGwire demonstrated coaching ability, personally assisting players such as Matt Holliday, Bobby Crosby and Skip Schumaker before accepting an official role as hitting coach with an MLB team.
 On October 26, 2009, Cardinals manager Tony La Russa confirmed that McGwire would become the club's fifth hitting coach of La Russa's tenure with the Cardinals, replacing Hal McRae.
 McGwire received a standing ovation prior to the Cardinals' home opener on April 12, 2010.
 In his three seasons as Cardinals hitting coach, the team's prolific offense led the National League in batting and on-base percentage, and the team finished second in runs scored.

 In early November 2012, McGwire rejected a contract extension to return as Cardinals hitting coach for the 2013 season.
 Instead, he accepted an offer for the same position with the Los Angeles Dodgers in order to be closer to his wife and five children.

 On June 11, 2013, McGwire was ejected for the first time as a coach during a bench-clearing brawl with the Arizona Diamondbacks.
 He was suspended for two games starting the next day.

 On December 2, 2015, he was named bench coach for the San Diego Padres.
 He left the team after the 2018 season.